swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/DocumentationContextGroup.md

 ## Discussion

-The documentation context generally manages the in-memory documentation including:
+A documentation context is the the in-memory representation of a "unit" of documentation (for example a module, package, or technology).
+The context is generally responsible for:

  - Analyzing bundle file contents and converting to semantic models.
  - Managing a graph of documentation nodes (a single node representing one documentation topic).
  - Processing assets like media files or download archives.